dasch-swiss/dsp-tools/knora/README.md

 ) -> Dict
 ```

-- filepath: Path to file on local filesystem.
+- filepath: Path to the file on the local filesystem.
 J2K, TIF, JPEG and PNG images are supported.

 ## Bulk import

-The bulk import is used to import multiple resources at once.
+The bulk import functionality is used to import multiple resources at once.

 ### BulkImport

-The BulkImport class handles the bulk import
+Handles the bulk import.

 #### Bulkimport()

-Constructor of a BulkImport instance
+Creates a Bulkimport instance

 ```python
 Bulkimport(